netsec2minutes/terrakind/guide/docs/getting-involved/index.md

-# 🎉 Getting Involved with Kubernetes Goat
+# 🎉 Getting Involved with Kubernetes

 First of all, thank you so much for showing interest in Kubernetes Goat, we appreciate it ❤️